top of page

 • Essential Items

-• Personal first aid kit (e.g. Aspirin, Tylenol, Imodium, allergy capsules, and topical antibiotic like Neosporin)
+• personal first aid kit (e.g. Aspirin, Tylenol, Imodium, allergy capsules, motion sickness tablets, and topical antibiotic like Neosporin)

 • Optional Items

-• Small school items for the children in the orphanage (e.g. pencils, crayons, erasers, pens)
+• small school items for primary school children (e.g. pencils, crayons, erasers, pens)

 PHOTOGRAPHY AND OTHER ELECTRONIC DEVICES: All our safari vehicles are equipped with USB charging ports and you may charge your camera or cell phone during long drives.
-Solar-powered campsites have reliable charging stations too, but you have to bring your own extension cord (we provide during our trips) in case you need to charge multiple electronic devices at the same time.
+Solar-powered campsites and mobile tented camps have reliable charging stations too, but you have to bring your own extension cord or multi-plug socket (we provide during our trips) in case you need to charge multiple electronic devices at the same time.

 • Photography - Tanzania is a very photogenic country and you’ll have plenty of opportunities to take stunning photos.
 For good quality wildlife photos, at least a 300 mm telephoto lens is recommended.
 Please also take note that it is considered rude in Africa to take photos of people without asking for their permission first.